stefvw93/tover-template/readme.md

 > `src/utilities`
 > Utility code or code that does not fall into other categories.

-#### Code file structure
+#### Code file structure and code/naming style

-This section just explains the current file structure.
+This section explains the current file structure and code/naming style.
+The source code has OOP-language style naming and consistency.
 Obviously you can ignore this and do things your own way, but note you might want to edit [code templates](#generate-components).
+A general rule of thumb is that file/module names should match their exported code's leading concern.

 File structure concerning a leading class called `MyComponent` is used as an example here.